 The Company's U.S subsidiary secured a three-year credit facility with its primary bank in September 2023.
 The origination fee paid on the credit facility was \$0.1 million.
 The credit facility has a maximum borrowing base limit of \$7.5 million.
-The borrowing base limitation is equivalent to: (i) 85% of eligible non-investment grade receivables and 90% of direct labor payroll for the previous two pay periods plus 20%.
+The borrowing base limitation is equivalent to: (i) 85% of eligible non-investment grade receivables and 90% of eligible investment grade receivables, plus (ii) 80% of direct labor payroll for the previous two pay periods plus 20%.
 The Company is required to maintain a fixed charge ratio of 1.00.
 Borrowings on the credit facility are subject to interest at SOFR plus 2.65% and a minimum annual interest charge of \$0.1 million.
 As of December 31, 2024 and 2023, there was an unused amount available on the credit facility of \$7.5 million.
 As of December 31, 2024 and 2023, the Company has not borrowed funds under the credit facility.